-Tests suggest that replacing a clogged air filter on an older car with a carbureted engine, however, may improve fuel economy 2 to 6 percent under normal replacement conditions or up to 14 percent if the filter is so clogged that it significantly affects drivability.
+Replacing a clogged air filter on an older vehicle with a carbureted engine can improve both fuel economy and acceleration by a few percent under normal replacement conditions.

 Other Ways to Save Fuel

 - Combine errands into one trip.
 Combining trips can reduce the distance you drive, and it allows you to travel more miles when your engine is warm.
 Your engine runs more efficiently when it is warmed up. - Stagger your work hours to avoid peak rush hours so that you spend less time in stop-and-go traffic. - Drive your most fuel-efficient vehicle. - Telecommute (work from home) if your employer permits it. - Participate in carpools and ride-share programs. - Walk or cycle short distances when possible. - Use public transit if it is available and convenient for you.
 Buy a more fuel efficient vehicle.